ajeethadithya/-Mattermost-Productivity-Chat-Bot/REPORT.md

 2. *show reminders*
 3. *remove reminder*

 The bot provides a feature for users to create reminders.
 Once created, the reminders can be viewed and also removed when required.
-This allows the user to keep updated about the events or tasks that need to be performed.
+This allows the user to keep updated about the events or tasks that need to be completed.

 * *create reminder*